 Local Download A tarball and README for our subroutines to evaluate the LSDA exchange-correlation free energy functional are available from the links at the right.
 This is the KSDT functional which we built by fitting to path-integral Monte Carlo data.
 See Phys.
 Rev. Lett.
 112, 076403 (2014) on Publications page.
 Please cite that paper if you use these subroutines.
 They are essentially the KSDT free energy subroutines in PROFESS@Quantum-Espresso; see above.
 As usual, licensure is under GNU GPL.

 LibXC Initialization The LibXC implementation of KSDT has an odd limitation.
 If initialized in the standard LibXC way, the default is zero temperature.
-At right, we provide initialization routines, tests, and a HOWTO file explaining usage.
+At right, we provide initialization routines in both Fortran and C, tests, and a HOWTO file explaining usage.

 Fermi-Dirac Integral Combination Analytical Fits